Home | About ARMA | Where to Start | What's New | Forum | Spotlight | Articles & Essays | Research & Reading | Index

 Interested in doing some research or personal exploration?
 We host a multitude of rare Historical Manuals and Texts on these fighting arts along with related texts and images.
 Around our site is a wealth of other art, documents, and articles of interest about Medieval and Renaissance combat for your enrichment.

-Finally, to see some of what we do in our classes, events, and Study Groups and what ARMA is really all about in our earnest pursuit of these lost combat systems, we have Photos and Videos pages that say it all.
+Finally, to see some of what we do in our classes, events, and Study Groups and what ARMA is really all about in our earnest pursuit of these lost combat systems, we have Videos pages that say it all.

 To see a list of our Upcoming Events that might be near you, go to either the homepage or the Forum main page.